Singapore had the coronavirus under control. Now it's locking down the country

 "Looking at the trend, I am worried that unless we take further steps, things will gradually get worse or another big cluster may push things over the edge," Lee said.

 The island nation's spike in cases comes at a time when the world is scrambling to flatten the curve.
-The number of coronavirus cases is near 1.7 million globally, and the virus has caused more than 102,000 deaths, according to a Friday tally by Johns Hopkins University.
+The number of coronavirus cases is more than 2 million globally, and the virus has caused more than 138,000 deaths, according to a Thursday tally by Johns Hopkins University.
 Across the world, cities remain in lockdown, hospitals are inundated with patients, and the global economy is reeling.
 Germany and France have each warned of their worst economic downturn since World War II, while nearly 17 million people in the US have filed for unemployment benefits over the last month.

 Singapore's circuit breaker strategy "should help to reset the epidemic to a lower level to mitigate the effect of recent rises," said Alex R. Cook, vice dean (research) of the Saw Swee Hock School of Public Health at the National University of Singapore.
 "It has been calibrated to be long but not too long."